 ABSTRACT

 Objective:Thymoquinone is a main component of Black Cumin (Nigella Sativa Linn.) with various pharmacological activities, but has poor stability and bioavaibility.
-The purpose of this study was to carry out the preparation and characterization of timoquinone nanoparticlesPEGylation.
+The purpose of this study was to carry out the preparation and characterization of ThymoquinonenanoparticlesPEGylation.

-Methodes:The Thymoquinone nanoparticles were made with PEGylation using PEG 6000 with the concentrations on each preparation of 3 mM (A), 4 mM (B), and 5 mM (C) then were evaluated by the parameter of yield percentage Entrapment Efficiency (EE) and Drug Loading (DL), drug release, size and distribution particle, morphological analysis and Fourier Transform-Infrared spectrophotometer (FTIR).
+Methodes:The Thymoquinone nanoparticles were made with PEGylation using PEG 6000 with the concentrations on each preparation of 3 mM (A), 4 mM (B), and 5 mM (C) then were evaluated by the parameter of yield percentage Entrapment Efficiency (EE) , Drug Loading (DL), drug release, size and particledistribution, morphological analysis and Fourier Transform-Infrared spectrophotometer (FTIR).

-Results:Preparation A has the highest efficiency entrapment of 99.9718 ± 0.029%, with the capacity of drug loading 0,66%, and the best drug release.
+Results:Preparation A has the highest entrapment efficiency of 99.9718 ± 0.029%, with the capacity of drug loading 0,66%, and the best drug release.
 The morphological observations with Scanning Electron Microscope (SEM) showed spherical nanoparticles morphology.
 The analysis of FT-IR showed that the Thymoquinone nanoparticles had similar characteristics with its coating polymer.

 Keywords :Black Cumin, Nanoparticles, PEG 6000, Pegylation, Thymoquinone.